Enrollment is now open for 2025! Apply today to reserve your space.

 Experience the rich biodiversity of Costa Rica, from the cloud forest of the Talamanca mountains to the tropical rainforest of the Osa Peninsula.

-Deepen your understanding of conservation, ecotourism, and the far-reaching impact of climate change.
+Deepen your understanding of wildlife conservation, ecotourism, and the far-reaching impact of climate change.

 Course Elements